turnkeylinux-apps/tkldev/docs/tips/iso-to-usb.md

 the ISO can be written directly to a USB and it should "just work" - either to boot in "live" mode or to install to bare metal if you wish.

-Note that if you copy the ISO file to an existing fillesystem on a USB, it can be shared with others and used for a VM.
+Note that if you copy the ISO file to an existing filesystem on a USB, it can be shared with others and used for a VM.
 However to be able to boot directly from the USB, the ISO filesystem must be written directly to the USB - overwriting all existing content.